dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

   ![The Company Portal app for Windows 10, Help & Support page, highlighting Helpdesk details. ](./media/1812_UCP_Help_Support_helpdesk.png)

 ## View installed apps
 View a list of all apps installed on your device.
-The **Installed Apps** page lists the following details about each app:
+The **Installed apps** page lists the following details about each app:

 * Name: The name of the app.
-Available apps include a link to the **App Details** page.
+Available apps include a link to the **App details** page.
 * Assignment type: How the app is assigned and made available to you.
 * Publisher: The name of the developer or company that distributed the app.
 A publisher is typically a software vendor or your organization.
 * Date Published: The date that the app was made available to download.
 Publish date could show an app’s initial release or an app’s most recent update.
 * Status: The current installation status of the app on your device.
 Apps can show as installing, installed, and install failed.

-To get to this page, go to the navigation menu and select **Installed Apps**.
+To get to this page, go to the navigation menu and select **Installed apps**.

   ![Example screenshot of the Company Portal app for Windows 10, Installed apps page. ](./media/installed-apps-CP-1906.png)

-Use **Sort By** to rearrange the apps assignment type, publisher, alphabetically by name, or chronologically by publish date.
-Use **Filter By** to limit the apps you see by installation status.
+Use **Sort by** to rearrange the apps assignment type, publisher, alphabetically by name, or chronologically by publish date.
+Use **Filter by** to limit the apps you see by installation status.
 If no apps are available, you'll see a message that no company apps were installed.

 Need additional help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).